fzubeil-bdal/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 1. Open MetaboScape and create a new Bucket Table.
 If you are not familiar with this step, please follow the manual and tutorial found on the MetaboScape DVD.
 2. Do not forget to define groups and/or attributes to enhance downstream data analysis.
 The groups and/or attributes defined in MetaboScape will be visualized in the molecular networks using pie chart diagram.
-3.	**IMPORTANT**: Create one common group named 'SAMPLE' for all the samples.
-It will be used for molecular networking visualization.
-4. Once the bucket table is generated, you can use all the annotation tools provided by MetaboScape, i.e. spectral library matching or molecular formula annotation via SmartFormula.
+3. Once the bucket table is generated, you can use all the annotation tools provided by MetaboScape, e.g. spectral library matching or molecular formula annotation via SmartFormula.
-5. Select Export->Export for GNPS:
+4. Select Export->Export for GNPS:

 ![img](img/metaboscapeexportforgnps/Export%20for%20GNPS_fullscreen.png)

-6. Choose a directory for the output files and click “OK”:
+5. Choose a directory for the output files and click “OK”:

 ![img](img/metaboscapeexportforgnps/GNPS%20export%20dialog.png)

-10. The **MS/MS spectral summary** (.gnps.mgf file) and the **feature quantification table** (.msmsonly.csv file) will be used to perform a FBMN job on GNPS (see below).
+6. The **MS/MS spectral summary** (.gnps.mgf file) and the **feature quantification table** (.msmsonly.csv file) will be used to perform a FBMN job on GNPS (see below).

 #### Processing IMS Data (PASEF)